Freight Shipping from St. Louis to Oklahoma City

 How much does it cost to ship freight from St. Louis to Oklahoma City?

-Full truckload (FTL) rates from St. Louis, MO to Oklahoma City, OK currently range from $1,281-$1,579 for a standard dry van load over the 596-mile route.
+Full truckload (FTL) rates from St. Louis, MO to Oklahoma City, OK currently range $1,281-$1,579 (roughly $2.16-$2.67 per mile over 596 miles).
 LTL shipments typically cost $528-$907 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from St. Louis to Oklahoma City?

-Standard FTL transit from St. Louis to Oklahoma City is approximately 11 hrs by truck over 596 miles.
+Standard FTL transit from St. Louis to Oklahoma City is approximately 11 hrs by truck over 596 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via BNSF St. Louis Intermodal to BNSF Oklahoma City Intermodal takes 5-7 days but offers significant cost savings.

 What equipment do I need for St. Louis to Oklahoma City freight?